 Steps for writing a successful resume

 Crucial to job interview success is scrupulous attention to your preparatory homework.
 You really should not ignore this part.
 Think about it.
-If you are, like my friend Johan, participating in a BestGEDClasses course, you are stretching your time so when you get your education diploma and have a job interview, you want to maximize this opportunity, right?
+If you are, like my friend Johan, participating in the BestGEDClasses course, you are stretching your time so when you get your education diploma and have a job interview, you want to maximize this opportunity, right?

 Interviewing for a new career opportunity in middle age, especially if considering a career tangent, can be a little daunting.
 Here are some tips for success.
 Today’s focus is pre-interview preparation.
 Review of posts of the past 10 days or so will provide more background information on some of the issues mentioned here.